 9. Shadow Systems XR920 Combat

-We can’t avoid the fact that Glock has left a huge impact on the firearms industry leading to the appearance of different brands trying to make a better pistol with a very similar design and approach.
+It cannot be disputed that Glock has left a huge impact on the firearms industry.
+This has prompted different manufacturers to make a better pistol with a very similar design and approach.

-As a result of that influence, we have an XR920 pistol made by Shadow Systems.
+As a result of that influence, we have the XR920 pistol made by Shadow Systems.

-The pistol comes with an iron sight: a metal black sight and a tritium dot front sight with a green outline.
-As you probably know by this far, this helps in target acquisition and improves your aiming.
-Also, you can add red dot optics if you prefer this way of aiming.
+The pistol features iron sights represented by a black metal rear sight and a tritium dot front sight with a green outline.
+This aids in rapid target acquisition and improves your aim.
+The slide is cut to allow the mounting of a red dot sight.

-Overall, the XR920 from Shadow Systems provides a reliable and versatile option for those seeking a pistol with a combination of compact slide and full-size grip frame, along with the ability to mount various optics for enhanced aiming capabilities.
+Overall, the XR920 from Shadow Systems provides a reliable and versatile option for those seeking a pistol with a combination of a compact slide and full-size grip frame, along with the ability to mount a red dot sight.

 10. Beretta 92X Performance

-The Beretta 92X Performance is just a variation of the well-known Beretta 92.
-Compared to it, this model is quite improved but still remains in the scope of Beretta 92.
+The Beretta 92X Performance is a variation of the well-known Beretta 92.
+Compared to it, this model is quite improved but remains in the scope of Beretta 92.

-Beretta 92X weighs 47.61 ounces, features a steel frame, and has a 15-round magazine for 9mm caliber bullets.
+The Beretta 92X weighs 47.61 ounces, features a steel frame, and has a 15-round magazine.
+It is chambered in 9mm.

-The grip has been improved with a rounded trigger guard, an extended beavertail, and a modified grip angle for a comfortable high grip.
-The frame is optimized for competition with ambidextrous frame-mounted safety, oversized controls, and checkering.
-It also meets IDPA regulations by removing excess material.
+The grip has been improved with a rounded trigger guard, an extended beavertail, and a modified grip angle to allow for a comfortable high grip.
+The frame is optimized for competition with an ambidextrous frame-mounted safety, oversized controls, and checkering on the front strap.
+It meets IDPA regulations by removing excess material.

-92X Performance comes with improved balanced and reduced recoil.
+This pistol has an improved balance which helps reduce felt recoil.
 Muzzle flip is minimal.
-The pistol has a bright red fiber-optic front sight, adjustable and removable sights, and a prepared slide for a red dot sight.
+The pistol has a bright red fiber-optic front sight, adjustable rear sights, and a slide cut for installation of a red dot sight.